Darnell Roy

 Darnell Robinson (born February 9, 1991) known professionally as Darnell Roy is an American rapper, record executive and record producer.
-He appeared in First Family of Hip Hop as the President of Sugar Hill Records.
+He appeared in First Family of Hip Hop as the president of Sugar Hill Records.

 Early life

 Roy was born in Tenafly, New Jersey, United States.
-He is the grandson of Sylvia Robinson, founder of Sugarhill Records.
-In 2008, Darnell enrolled at SAE Institute in Atlanta, Georgia but dropped out to pursue music.
+He is the grandson of Sylvia Robinson, the founder of Sugarhill Records.
+In 2008, he enrolled at SAE Institute in Atlanta, Georgia, but left to pursue music.